lliicassie/Mazzy-Star-Lyrics-Corpus-and-Annotation/README.md

 removing extra spaces in the texts

-checking typos in the texts and correcting these errors
+fixing documents by checking typos in the texts and correcting these errors

 merging the metadata csv and txt files